Procedures for club secretaries

-Hearings are normally held at the East India Club, 16 St James’ Square, London, SW1Y 4LH.
+Hearings are normally held on Mondays at the East India Club, 16 St James’ Square, London, SW1Y 4LH.
 Please arrive 15 minutes before the scheduled time of the hearing and wait in the foyer.
-A hearing will be payable in advance.
+A hearing fee will be payable in advance.
 Details of fees are shown at Appendix 2 below including bank details.

-The East India Club has a strict dress code, requiring the wearing of a suit or blazer and trousers, and tie.
+The East India Club has a strict dress code, requiring the wearing of a suit or blazer and tailored trousers, and tie.
 Please ensure your player knows this and appears correctly dressed.
 Club officials and players are not permitted to use the bar facilities unless they are a member of the East India Club.

 Ensure the player has seen the referee’s report.
 If it is to be challenged you must request the attendance of the referee at the hearing.
-Request his attendance (via Middlesex’s Disciplinary Secretary – do not contact the referee) as soon as possible after the sending off.
+Request his attendance (via Middlesex’s Disciplinary Secretary – do not contact the referee directly) as soon as possible after the sending off.
 The club will be liable for the referee’s expenses.

 Club Disciplinary Procedures